ecmwf/earthkit-data/docs/guide/caching.rst

    * - :meth:`~data.core.caching.Cache.summary_dump_cache_database`
      - Return the number of items and total size of the cache
    * - :meth:`~data.core.caching.Cache.purge_cache`
-     - Remove all entries from the cache
+     - delete entries from the cache

 .. warning::